josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 </Callout>

 Maybe the fact that I've been working professionally with Vue for the last two years (and released [Quina](https://quina.app) late last year) is part of it, too.
 I still love Vue dearly, and will almost certainly pick it back up to write a project in Vue 3 one day in the near future.
 But silly as it sounds, for right now: that itch is scratched, and I want a different thing to play with.

+This site, like any side project, is at least partially for me to enjoy.
+This is the one little corner of the internet that's 100% mine, where I can do anything I want for whatever reason.
+And that thing, right now, is SvelteKit.

 Finally, [TypeScript](https://www.typescriptlang.org/) has first-class support in SvelteKit.
 I'm relatively new to TypeScript and have somewhat mixed feelings on it at this scope (I think it mainly shines on larger projects with multiple contributors), but I've been working on involving it more in my workflows to get better at it.
 At this point, close to 100% of this site's JS is typed, so I've given it a good shot at least.